ps2/omnipod_rf/README.md

 ## Capturing data

 I use [SDR# (SDR Sharp)](http://airspy.com/download/) to capture my iq files, and there are many different ways of doing this.
-But whatever software you use, you'll need to capture at 2024000 samples per second, and tune your SDR to 433.90MHz.
+But whatever software you use, you'll need to capture at 2024000 samples per second. *NOTE* While the signal is at 433.923MHz, we don't want to use that as our SDR center, as we will run into center DC noise issues.
+The code needs to know what offset we're using, so I have dictated an offset of 460kHz.
+Thus, set your SDR to capture at *433.463MHz*

 It should look like this in the end: